-Learn about the job offer, community endorsement, settlement fund and other requirements for eligible applicants.
+Learn about the job offer, community endorsement, and other requirements for eligible applicants.

 You must review the Rural Renewal Stream eligibility requirements for communities and information on the endorsement process for details.

 The Rural Renewal Stream has a 2-step process:

 - One of the following community endorsement processes –

 - Community directly recruits temporary foreign workers to meet labour needs and provides an Endorsement of Candidate letter to selected candidates.

 - Community completes Alberta’s Economic Mobility Pathways Pilot (EMPP) referral process to recruit refugees.
 An EMPP referral partner organization works with the community and the Alberta employer to assist in finding a refugee for the respective labour need.
 Selected candidate receives Endorsement of Candidate letter from the community and an EMPP Referral Partner letter from the referral partner.